ScalablyTyped/Distribution/p/pulumi__pulumi/readme.md

  */
 /**
  * getProject returns the current project name.
 It throws an exception if none is registered.
  */
 /**
- * Asset represents a single blob of text or data that is managed as a first class entity.
- */
-/**
  * allConfig returns a copy of the full config map.